Sz-Daniel/Tarkony/README.md

 - Refreshes data on a weekly basis via the staleTime setting

 Rather than returning the fetched data directly, the hook writes it into the React Query cache.
 The data can later be accessed using queryClient.getQueryData(...), even across multiple components.
-For improved clarity and cleaner parameter handling, Single versions of the hooks were introduced.
+For improved clarity and cleaner parameter handling, created Wrapped single versions.
 These are easier to call and reason about, without side effects or unnecessary parameter pollution.

 Fetching roadmap: